koodikommando/terraform-lambda-cicd-pipeline/README.md

 - API Gateway HTTP API with a `GET /` route and `$default` auto-deploy stage
 - CloudWatch log group
 - Lambda permission allowing API Gateway to invoke the function
+- GitHub OIDC provider + an IAM role scoped to this repo, so GitHub Actions can assume AWS credentials without long-lived access keys

 Deployed via `terraform apply` from a local machine.
 State is currently local (`terraform.tfstate`); a remote backend (S3 + DynamoDB for locking) is planned but not yet implemented.